What is net pay

 Difference Between Gross vs Net Pay

 Remember, your net salary is equal to the gross pay minus all deductions.
-Your netpay generally appears in larger font to distinguish it easily.
-For example, if you earn £1300 while £300 are taken as a deduction.
+Your netpay generally appears in a larger font to distinguish it easily.
+For example, if you earn £1300 £300 is taken as a deduction.
 In such a case, your gross pay will be £1300, whereas your net pay will be £1000.
-The difference between your gross and netpay is the deductions.
+The difference between your gross and net pay is the deductions.

 Quick Sum Up

-To conclude, we can sum up that you need to know- what is net pay and gross pay – to determine what exactly you will get from your salary.
+To conclude, we can sum up what you need to know- net pay and gross pay – to determine what exactly you will get from your salary.
 Understanding these concepts is essential to manage your finances, boost your earnings and pursue your goals.

 Disclaimer: This blog provides general information on Gross and Net Pay.